-- May not match the individual or sending company's goal - Having to overcome the ageist prejudices of some hiring managers - Your financial obligations are likely to be greater and many people don't have the resources to quit their jobs to work for free (if unpaid)
+- Having to overcome the ageist prejudices of some hiring managers - Your financial obligations are likely to be greater and many people don't have the resources to quit their jobs to work for free (if unpaid)

 Job rotation is a strategy where employees rotate between jobs in the same company.
 Employees take on new tasks at a different job for a period of time before rotating back to their original position.
 With a job rotation system, employees gain experience and skills by taking on new responsibilities.